ISingh2015/CustRemoteService/README.md

 Maven Customer Service order Management WEB application, exposes WEB Services over the Internet built using SPRING-HESSIAN exporter.
 Uses hibernateDAO Support for building DAO, SERVICE and HESSIAN exporter for WEB SERVICE layer.
 Home page displays no menu and is used only starting up the WEB Service

-Maven Dependency needed for functioning of the WEB app.
+One needs to download other Maven Dependency needed for functioning of the WEB app as mentioned below.

 1. Cust Service dependency
     Actual Module containing the DAO and Service Layers for running the web service.
 2. Cust App Client